raspberrypilearning/editor-target-practice/en/step_6.md

 --- task ---

-Add an even small circle to represent an arrow.
+Add an even smaller circle to represent an arrow.

 This circle will be drawn using a function.